znibb/docker-watchtower/README.md

 # docker-watchtower
-Docker image for running Watchtower for automatically updating docker containers using gotify for notifications
+Docker image for running Watchtower for automatically updating docker containers using ntfy for notifications

 ## Setup
+1. Copy the example environment file: `cp .env.example .env`
-1. Input your domain name and Gotify token in `.env`
+1. Input your personal information in `.env`
-1. Run `docker-compose up` and check logs
+1. Run `docker compose up` and check logs